-8.11 STUDENT DRIVING POLICY (Sign and Submit)
+8.12 STUDENT DRIVING POLICY (Sign and Submit)

 High school students wishing to drive to school will need to fill out this registration form.
 This form is valid only with the signature of a parent or guardian.
+Permission will be granted after a review of the application by the administration.
 The following guidelines need to be followed by student drivers:

-- A. The student must be able to provide proof of being legally able to drive (license). - B. Parents MUST ensure that the student driver has third Party insurance if driving passengers (especially on excursions) - C. Students are not permitted to be inside their vehicles during the school day, special permission must be granted by the office staff or administration.
-Students violating this rule will be disciplined, and driving privilege will be suspended. - D. Student drivers are not allowed to leave the school premises during school hours, 8:00 a.m.
-3:20 p.m. except per school policy. - E. Students are expected to leave the school area promptly after school. - F. The student must drive in a safe, legal manner; otherwise permission to drive to school will be revoked. - G. No passengers are to be driven by the student unless written permission has been received from the parent/care provider of the passenger. - H. The school will take no responsibility for loss or damage to the vehicle.
+- A. Student drivers must be registered with the school office and a valid school authorized driving sticker or letter will be issued upon vehicle registration. - B. The student must be able to provide proof of being legally able to drive (license). - C. Parents MUST ensure that the student driver has third Party insurance if driving passengers (especially on excursions) - D. Students are not permitted to be inside their vehicles during the school day, special permission must be granted by the office staff or administration.
+Students violating this rule will be disciplined, and driving privilege will be suspended. - E. Student drivers are not allowed to leave the school premises during school hours, 8:00 a.m.
+3:25 p.m. except per school policy. - F. Students are expected to leave the school area promptly after school. - G. The student must drive in a safe, legal manner; otherwise permission to drive to school will be revoked. - H. No passengers are to be driven by the student unless written permission has been received from the parent/care provider of the passenger. - I. The school will take no responsibility for loss or damage to the vehicle. - J. Student may be requested to park in an allocated location and must comply with request. - K. Any changes in driving status must be reported to the office. - L. Cars are not to be used for loitering or recreation before, during, or after school.
+This includes sitting or driving the car with loud or offensive noise.

-I,(Fir Driving Policy.
-In particular I agree to drive specified activity for which I have permissi I am aware that the school will take no res on.
-(Last Name) agree to abide by the School's Car t go to my vehicle during school hours - unless leaving for the day or vehicle.
-Parent permission provided Permission to drive a car is granted YES YES NO NO Student Signature THIS FORM TO BE COMPLETED BY PAI RENT/GUARD IAN OF STUDENT D RIVER STUDENT'S NAME: YEAR: has my permission to drive the following vehicle to and COLOR: REG NO Signature of Parent Date
+I, (First Na (Last Name) agree to abide by the School's Car Driving Policy.
+In particular I agree to drive in a specified activity for which I have permission.
+I am aware that the school will take no response (Last Name) agree to abide by the School's Car t go to my vehicle during school hours - unless leaving for the day or a vehicle.
+Parent permission provided Permission to drive a car is granted (Office) YES NO Student Signature Date THIS FORM TO BE COMPLETED BY PAREN IT/GUARE IAN OF STUDENT D RIVER STUDENT'S NAME: from school for the current year.
+MODEL: YEAR: has my permission to drive the following vehicle to and COLOR: REG NO Signature of Parent Date